IRVLUTD/isaac_sim_grasping/docs/import_objects.md

 # Importing a new Objects
 To add a new object to Isaac Sim, use the GUI to import it and save as a `.usd` file.
 Refer to the [Isaac Sim manual](https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html) for more information about the supported formats.
+The following instructions were used to import objects into old versions of Isaac Sim (2023.1.0) for an updated version please refer to the manual referenced before.

-## Steps to Add objects:
+## Steps to Add objects (Old Isaac Version):
 1) **Import and Save:** import the Object and save as `.usd`.
 Preferably using instanceable meshes for memory efficiency.

 <p align="center">